 A common misconception: people think settling a default restarts the 6-year period.
 It doesn't.
 If you defaulted in January 2022 and settled in June 2024, the default still drops off in January 2028 — 6 years from the default date.
 Settling it sooner simply changes the status; it doesn't extend the time it stays on your file.

-Having more than one default is obviously worse than having just one, but it doesn't necessarily prevent you from getting a mortgage.
+Having more than one default is worse than having just one, but it doesn't automatically prevent you from getting a mortgage.
 Specialist lenders assess the overall picture:

 A person with three small, settled defaults from 2023 who has maintained perfect credit since is a very different proposition from someone with rolling defaults over several years.